 Pre-requisite: One year of college-level French (or the equivalent, aka through the beginner level) with a cumulative GPA and French GPA of at least 2.5.

-Students take two mandatory core courses taught in French by Hollins Abroad Paris faculty (Accelerated Intermediate French and French Culture & Society) and two other content courses taught in English in areas such as business, international studies, art history, fine arts, and fashion at partner institutions.
+Students take two mandatory core courses taught by Hollins Abroad Paris faculty (Accelerated Intermediate French and French Culture & Society) and two other content courses taught in English in areas such as business, international studies, art history, fine arts, and fashion at partner institutions.
 Those partner institutions include: American Business School of Paris, Mod'Art and Institut Catholique.

 Four-day orientation program in Paris with excursions